beecy/pgn2csv/README.md

 ## pgn2csv

 A quick and dirty command-line utility to output headers from a PGN file (chess) to a CSV file.
+The output CSV file will contain one column for each unique header tag found in the input PGN file.

 ### Usage